bonj0ny/keyboards_classification/README.md

 # keyboards_classification

-#Just training the basic of OPP in Python
+#Just training the basics of OPP in Python